A KRACK attack exploits a vulnerability in protected WiFi, making it possible for an attacker to capture and decrypt sensitive communications.

 After reading this article you will be able to:

 Key reinstallation attacks (KRACK) are a type of cyberattack that exploit a vulnerability in WPA2 for the purpose of stealing data transmitted over networks.
 These attacks can result in the theft of sensitive information like login credentials, credit card numbers, private chats, and any other data the victim transmits over the web.
-KRACKs can also be used to perform man-in-the-middle attacks, serving the victim a fake website or injecting malicious code into a legitimate site.
+KRACKs can also be used to perform on-path attacks, serving the victim a fake website or injecting malicious code into a legitimate site.

 Wi-Fi Protected Access II (WPA2) is a security protocol that protects virtually all secured WiFi networks.
 WPA2 uses strong encryption to protect communications between a user’s device and the device providing the WiFi.
 This is meant to stop anyone who might intercept the communication from making sense of the captured data.

 An encrypted WPA2 connection is initiated with a four-way handshake sequence, although the entire sequence isn’t required for a reconnect.
 In order to enable faster reconnections, only the third part of the four-way handshake needs to be retransmitted.
 When a user reconnects to a familiar WiFi network, the WiFi network resends them the third part of the handshake sequence; this resending can occur multiple times to ensure the connection succeeds.
 This repeatable step is the vulnerability that can be exploited.